MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/security/how-to-grant-data-plane-role-based-access.md

 ::: zone-end

-## Validate role-based access control in code
+## Validate data plane access in code

 Finally, validate that you correctly granted access using application code and the Azure SDK in your preferred programming language.